paulpierce34/STIG-Cisco-Switch-Router-Compliance-Checks_v2/README.md

 - Execute script, follow prompts

 You will be prompted for the following:
-- Filepath of blank STIG checklist (include filename and extension)
+- Filepath of blank STIG checklist (including filename and extension)
-- Directory where each switch/router configuration file is stored
+- Directory where switch/router configuration files are stored
+- If you want to create STIG checklists for each network device
 - Output directory path
-- If you want to create STIG checklists for each network device

 **NOTE**: By default, these scripts will attempt to output a centralized .CSV file to your `C:\Temp\` directory.
 Set this to "No" at the top of the script if you want to disable this feature.